Devbearking/Voting-Dapp/README.md

 Disclaimer:

-This Voting Dapp is a non-commercial, educational project created specifically for a job application.
+This Voting Dapp is a non-commercial, educational project created specifically for a job application at LimeChain.
 It is not intended for public deployment, commercial use, or any real-world voting scenarios.
 The code and application are provided "as-is" without any warranties or guarantees of functionality or security.

 # Voting DApp